-The Company also maintains the Helius Medical Technologies, Inc. 2021 Inducement Plan (as amended, the "Inducement Plan") which permits the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock and cash awards and other share-based awards The Inducement Plan is used exclusively for grants of awards to individuals who were not previously employees or directors of the Company.
+The Inducement Plan permits the grant of non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock and cash awards and other share-based awards The Inducement Plan is used exclusively for grants of awards to individuals who were not previously employees or directors of the Company.
 Options granted under the Inducement Plan generally vest over four years and expire after ten years.
 The exercise price of each option is equal to the fair market value of the common stock at the date of grant.

-The Inducement Plan was approved by the Company's board of directors without stockholder approval on July 2, 2022 pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
-On December 15, 2022, the Company's board of directors approved an amendment to the Inducement Plan to increase the number of shares authorized for issuance from the initial 100,000 to 600,000.
-As of December 31, 2022, there were 472,500 shares of common stock available for issuance under the Inducement Plan.
+On July 2, 2024, the Company approved an amendment to the Inducement Plan pursuant to which, the Inducement Plan was amended to increase the aggregate number of shares of Common Stock that may be issued under the Inducement Plan to 150,000 new shares.
+As of December 31, 2024, there were 123,980 shares of common stock available for issuance under the Inducement Plan.

 The fair value of each stock option award is estimated on the date of grant using the Black-Scholes option valuation model that uses the assumptions noted in the following tables.
 The risk-free interest rate is estimated using the United States Treasury yield curve and is based on the expected term of the award.
-Due to the Company's short trading history and higher volatility relative to its peers, expected volatility is based on an average of a peer group of companies with trading histories of at least ten years.
 The expected term of stock option awards granted is estimated based on the "simplified" method described in the SEC Staff Accounting Bulletin, Topic 14: Share-Based Payment.
+Expected volatility is calculated using historical volatility over the expected term.

-The Black-Scholes option pricing model was used with the following weighted-average assumptions for options granted during the periods indicated:
+The Black-Scholes option pricing model was used with the following weighted-average assumptions for options granted during the years ended December 31, 2024 and 2023: